CarlosAMolina/logs-analyzer/README.md

 Project that facilitates logs analysis with an user interface.

-Although the main program runs on Python, there are some Bash scripts to analyze a log file.
+The main program runs on Python.
+There are some Bash scripts but they are not required, you can use them to analyze a log file manually.

 ## Configuration